 Origami is an ancient Japanese art and is not just for decoration.
 You will learn the history as well as practical applications.
 In this class we will learn to make items that can be used every day as well as for school projects.
-Some to possibly make are cards for all occasions, Christmas decorations, boxes and baskets, vases, many different animals to illustrate stories.
-Tea bag folding, 3-D origami, and edible origami will be topics that will also be part of the class.
-Students will create a service project using origami.
+Some to possibly make are cards for all occasions, holiday decorations, boxes and baskets, vases, many different animals to illustrate stories.
+We will complete an assortment of paper crafts throughout the semester.
+Students will also complete a service project using origami.